 As the elements expose themselves to the garage door system, the system will break down just like everything else and fail to pull, especially under the weight of a warped door, which makes it practically impossible.
 Over time, if this isn’t fixed, it will tax the motor, chain, and sprocket, thus requiring all parts to be replaced accordingly.

+The Door and Fence store in Ames, Iowa, has expertise on this and many other common garage door issues.
 We hope this article has shed some light on garage doors and why they can be defective from time to time.
 Many people may not pay close enough attention to this issue and let their garage doors go for long periods of time without ever knowing what the problem is exactly.
 Let’s hope this clears things up a bit so that we understand why garage doors bow, as they tend to do from time to time.